 Sector Expert Consultations

-From June to September 2017, India Consensus will be hosting almost 50 sector expert consultations across Rajasthan.
-The purpose of the sector expert consultations is to introduce policy makers and decision makers in Rajasthan to the India Consensus, the Rajasthan Priorities project, and to describe the kinds of outcomes and how these can be used in prioritizing policies.
+The purpose of the sector expert consultations was to introduce policy makers and decision makers in Rajasthan to the India Consensus, the Rajasthan Priorities project, and to describe the kinds of outcomes and how these can be used in prioritizing policies.